SnakeDoc/DuelThreads/README.md

         2) Each thread must print to the console it's thread number and calculated value
         3) Each thread must execute in the order created, and be held until program termination
         4) When a fatal error occurs, the last printed thread number is counted as the max concurrent thread count
-        5) Highest concurrent thread count wins this challenge
+        5) Best overall statistics (concurrent thread count, memory usage, cpu usage, runtime, etc) wins this challenge
     2) Using a deep(ish) call stack (see below), spawn and execute 10,000,000 threads
         1) Deep is defined as 100 recursive calls
         2) A base random integer value must be produced